ArrowrIcon Home icon

-Vintage electric equipment for preparing food and drink
+Early electric equipment for preparing food and drink

-This page shows early electric equipment used in food preparation.
-They were within the price range of most ordinary households in the mid 1900s, but few would have bought them at that time because they would have been suspicious of new technology.
-My husband's family were ahead of most families in this connection, and my understanding of the equipment comes from them.
+Probably only the better-off families would have bought the following equipment in its early days because they would have been suspicious of new technology.
+My husband's family were ahead of most families in this connection because my father-in-law was an engineer, and my understanding of the equipment comes from them.

 Early electric toaster